 - Increase student understanding of homeless population in Portland and the health challenges they face

-- Center for Excellence in Collaborative Education (CECE) competencies of teamwork, communication, values, and roles and responsibilities
+- Center to Advance Interprofessional Education and Practice (CAIEP, formerly the Center for Excellence in Collaborative Education) competencies of teamwork, communication, values, and roles and responsibilities

 Collaborative Project Structure